PMCC-BioinformaticsCore/janis-assistant/README.md

 ## Engines

-There are currently 2 engines that `janis.runner` supports:
+There are currently 2 engines that `janis_assistant` supports:

 1. CWLTool
 2. Cromwell